Brilliant Distinctions® Member Card now.

 IMPORTANT SAFETY INFORMATION

-What precautions should my healthcare professional advise me about?
+What precautions should my doctor advise me about?

-- The safety of JUVÉDERM® XC for use in patients under 18 years and JUVÉDERM VOLUMA® XC for patients under 35 years or over 65 years has not been studied.
+- The safety of JUVÉDERM® XC and JUVÉDERM® Ultra XC injectable gels in patients under 18 years, and the safety of JUVÉDERM VOLUMA® XC for patients under 35 years or over 65 years has not been studied

-- The safety and effectiveness of JUVÉDERM® XC for treatment of areas other than facial wrinkles and folds (such as lips) have not been established in clinical studies.
+- The safety and effectiveness of JUVÉDERM® XC for areas other than facial wrinkles and folds, and JUVÉDERM® Ultra XC for areas other than the lips and perioral area for lip augmentation, or facial wrinkles and folds, have not been established in clinical studies

-- The safety and effectiveness of JUVÉDERM VOLUMA® XC for treatment in areas other than the cheek area have not been established in clinical studies.
+- The safety and effectiveness of JUVÉDERM VOLUMA® XC in areas other than the cheek area have not been established in clinical studies

-- There is a possible risk of inflammation at the treatment site if laser procedures and chemical peeling are performed after treatment.
+- Tell your doctor if you are planning other laser treatments or a chemical peel, as there is a possible risk of inflammation at the treatment site if these procedures are performed after treatment

 - Patients who experience skin injury near the site of injection with these products may be at a higher risk for side effects.

-- Tell your healthcare professional if you are on therapy used to decrease the body's immune response (immunosuppressive therapy).
-Use of these products may result in an increased risk of infection.
+- Tell your doctor if you are on immunosuppressive therapy used to decrease the body's immune response, as use of these products may result in an increased risk of infection.

-- Tell your healthcare professional if you are using medications that can prolong bleeding, such as asprin, ibuprofen, or other blood thinners, as this may result in increased bruising or bleeding at the injection site.
+- Tell your doctor if you are using medications that can prolong bleeding, such as aspirin, ibuprofen, or other blood thinners, as this may result in increased bruising or bleeding at the injection site.

-- Minimize strenuous exercise and exposure to extensive sun or heat within the first 24 hours following treatment with JUVÉDERM VOLUMA® XC.
+- Minimize strenuous exercise and exposure to extensive sun or heat, and alcoholic beverages within the first 24 hours following treatment

 What are possible side effects?